edwardshen123/budgetMaker/README.md

 - Finish Execute and Control class
 - Add remove functions (for category and item changes)
 - Write write function in budgetGrabber
-- Make a config file
+- Write a config file